aliceoq/help-center-content/docs/tutorials/en/how-shipping-works-when-delivery-is-done-by-the-marketplace.md

 ![Delivery label by Correios (BR) - Marketplace](//images.ctfassets.net/alneenqid6w5/3Xc7eqzjetqNwScoZxkWOK/4b1c70652ae5dc8248c829527d733c65/Screen_Shot_2020-03-25_at_11.43.43.png)

-If you want to make use of the label in your ERP, it is also available in the [Orders API](https://developers.vtex.com/reference/orders#getorder), in the `trackingHints` array of the `shippingData` object.
+If you want to make use of the label in your ERP, it is also available in the [Marketplace Protocol API](https://developers.vtex.com/docs/api-reference/marketplace-protocol-external-marketplace-orders#post-/api/order-integration/orders), more information in [New Order Integration](https://developers.vtex.com/docs/guides/external-marketplace-integration-collect-orders#scenario-12-order-with-tracking-hints).